By Dennis Hernandez

 Trucking is not for the faint of heart, but it is something that can be rewarding.
 Whether truckers do it for the taste of adventure, traveling, or delivering goods to people in need; it is a necessary evil.
 It is considered one of the most hazardous jobs in the country, not only on terrain like that shown in infamous TV shows like Ice Road Truckers, but it’s dangerous on every road in the country, from summertime traffic through cities, to dark winding roads at night.

 There are tons of reasons trucking accidents are among the most common accidents on the road, but there are certain factors that make trucking accidents the main cause of most fatalities.
 To keep the nation’s highways safer, we need to be aware of the danger trucks possess.
 Knowing the causes of accidents and driving defensively around semis can help to eradicate the enormous problem.
-If you are involved in an accident with a semi and suffer injuries because of it, call a truck accident attorney immediately.
+If you are injured in a truck accident and suffer injuries because of it, call a truck accident attorney immediately.

 Now, distracted driving is a problem amongst all vehicles.
 The problem is apparent and can be seen sitting in the morning rush hour.
 The construction worker to your right is eating McDonalds and not paying attention to the road, while the receptionist to your left is inches away from her car mirror putting make-up on.
 For some reason, people simply don’t want to give full devotion to the road.